Explore Our STEAM Magnet Program

 2nd Nine Weeks

-PLTW -
+PLTW - Programming Patterns

 Students explore control structures such as events, loops, and conditionals.
 These structures specify the sequence in which instructions are executed within a program.
 Starting with computer-free activities and progressing to programming in a block-based language on a device, students learn how to think computationally about a program.
 In the design problem, Angelina, Mylo, and Suzi are challenged to use computer programming to write a story with different endings.
-Combining their writing and programming skills, students develop interactive stories on a device with multiple plot.
+Combining their writing and programming skills, students develop interactive stories on a device with multiple plots.

 STEAM Challenge: Pumpkin Catapults